adku44/jmeter-kubernetes/doc/aws-access-setup.md

 ## Configure AWS CLI with AWS SSO (Single Sign-On)

+- Ensure SSO access to AWS
+- Find credentials
+  - `AWS account -> AWS account 'number' -> 'Command line or programmatic access'`
+- Use 'Option 1' from tab 'macOS and Linux'
+- Copy credentials to WSL terminal

+> *It's necessary to use 'Option 1' i.e. to export credentials to environment variables, because EKSCTL tool is able to grab them in this way only*

 ## Configure AWS CLI with IAM user
 Configure access to aws from your PC